 Starting here in Massachusetts, we are pursuing meaningful reforms of government data collection and retention, criminal justice, and intelligence work, so that each of us can breathe a little easier as we go about our daily lives.
-In October 2013, we merged with Restore The Fourth’s Boston chapter, making Digital Fourth one of over 20 chapters of Restore The Fourth nationwide.
+In October 2013, we merged with Restore The Fourth’s Boston chapter, making Digital Fourth one of 15 chapters of Restore The Fourth nationwide.
 As part of our national work, we aim to sunset Section 702 of the FISA Amendments Act, a law that enables a major part of the surveillance state.

 This is an agenda that is both new and old.
 We want to preserve the timeless protections of the US Constitution; but by doing so, we will also preserve the freedom to experiment, to innovate, to create, and to agitate.
 We cannot remain at the forefront of technological and social advances if our brightest minds are constantly under the closest watch.

 If you agree, join us.
-It’s going to be a wild ride.